 - Replace a stolen passport.

 The local equivalent to the "911" emergency telephone line in Indonesia is 112.
-In addition, dial 110 for police, 113 for fire, and 118 for ambulance.
+In addition, 110 can be dialed for police, 113 for fire, and 118 for ambulance.
 While these numbers exist, they are not always answered.
 It is often more effective to physically go to Indonesian authorities to ask for their help rather than to wait for emergency services to respond to your phone call.
 There are sets of local direct emergency numbers in each district and you should learn and keep these emergency numbers at hand.
-Indonesian emergency services, police, fire and ambulance, if available at all, is often rudimentary at best.
+Indonesian emergency services, police, fire and ambulances, if available at all, are often rudimentary at best.

 Local Laws & Special Circumstances